malrase/malrase.github.io/source/_posts/2013-01-05-midsummer-house.markdown

 title: "Midsummer House: 22nd December 2012"
 date: 2013-01-05 12:10:32 -0700
 comments: false
-categories: food reviews cambridge michelin
+categories: food reviews cambridge michelin uk
 ---

 We were in the UK for Christmas, and my parents told us to keep one evening free from seeing our friends - they had a plan.
 They didn't tell us what it was - not even on the cab ride there.
 We were equally intrigued (what could it be?
 It had to be dinner, right?) and anxious (what if we didn't like it?).